 How does a host authorise guests to their session?

 A host creates an invitation link for the Code With Me session and sends it out to guests.
-When a guest accepts a link with the security code that matches on both ends, the host confirms the access the Code With Me session.
+When a guest accepts a link with the security code that matches on both ends, the host confirms the access to the Code With Me session.
 Only after the confirmation the guest is able to join the session.

 What can a host control?